peorth80/aws-developer-associate-notes-DVA-C02/2-aws-deep-dive/cloudformation/cloudformation.md

 #### CloudFormation Rollbacks
 - Stack Creation Fails
-    - Default: everything rolls back (gets deleted).We can look at the log
+    - Default: everything rolls back (gets deleted).
+We can look at the log
     - Option to disable rollback and troubleshoot what happened
 - Stack Update Fails:
     - The stack automatically rolls back to the previous known working state